andrewcooke/ParserCombinator.jl/README.md

 Some explanation of the above:

 * I used rather a lot of "syntactic sugar".
 You can use a more verbose, "parser combinator" style if you prefer.
-For example, `And(...)` instead of `+`, or `TransformValue(...)` instead of `>`.
+For example, `Seq(...)` instead of `+`, or `TransformValue(...)` instead of `>`.

 * The matcher `S"xyz"` matches and then discards the string `"xyz"`.